-- Check issues in progress, close any open issues that have been fixed. - In xcube/version.py remove the .dev suffix from version name. - Make sure CHANGES.md is complete.
+- Check issues in progress, close any open issues that have been fixed. - Make sure that all unit tests pass and that test coverage is 100% (or as near to 100% as practicable). - $\bullet$ In xcube/version.py remove the .dev suffix from version name. - Adjust version in Dockerfile accordingly. - Make sure CHANGES.md is complete.
 Remove the suffix (in development) from the last version headline. - Push changes to either master or a new maintenance branch (see above). - Await results from Travis CI and ReadTheDocs builds.
-If broken, fix. - Goto xcube/releases and press button "Draft a new Release". - Tag version is: v\${version} (with a "v" prefix) - Release title is: \${version} - Paste latest changes from CHANGES . md into field "Describe this release" - Press "Publish release" button - After the release on GitHub, rebase sources, if the branch was master, create a new maintenance branch (see above) - In xcube/version.py increase version number and append a .dev0 suffix to version name so that it is still PEP-440 compatible. - In CHANGES, md add a new version headline and attach (in development) to it. - Push changes to either master or a new maintenance branch (see above). - · Activate new doc version on ReadTheDocs.
+If broken, fix. - Go to xcube/releases and press button "Draft a new Release". - Tag version is: v\${version} (with a "v" prefix) - Release title is: \$ {version} (without a "v" prefix) - Paste latest changes from CHANGES . md into field "Describe this release" - Press "Publish release" button - After the release on GitHub, rebase sources, if the branch was master, create a new maintenance branch (see above) - In xcube/version.py increase version number and append a .dev0 suffix to the version name so that it is still PEP-440 compatible. - Adjust version in Dockerfile accordingly. - $\bullet$ In CHANGES.md add a new version headline and attach (in development) to it.

+- Push changes to either master or a new maintenance branch (see above). - · Activate new doc version on ReadTheDocs.